No products in the cart.

 A big consideration for this concealed carry position is the type of shirt you’ll be wearing.
 This is not a good position for a tucked-in shirt.

-If you are wear a loose fitting t-shirt or a light jacket this will work great for most people.
+If you are wearing a loose-fitting t-shirt or a light jacket this will work great for most people.

 Sitting down with a gun at the 3 o’clock will likely not cause you any back or love handle pain.
 While makes this carry position an extremely attractive option.